 So hypothetically if a company did let’s say 10,000 funerals a year, then you would pretty much imagine that they would have the buying power to keep their costs down.

 Why then do the two large companies near to me offer a simple funeral service for over £500 more than I can?
 That is for a no frills service as specified by the National Association of Funeral Directors (NAFD) Code of practice.
-Once you start adding in extras like limousines, better coffins, etc, the gap grows astonishingly.
+Once you start adding in extras like limousines, better coffins, etc, the gap grows buy cialis online in new zealand astonishingly.

 But what is more astonishing is that families go back to them without getting other quotes to see how much other funeral directors are or what sort of service they offer in comparison.
 One of the main aims of the bigger companies is to reduce the market share of the independent sector.
 If they succeed in this then there will be no incentive to keep prices down.